(Adjective) Having temporary effect

 Harry took the ticket reluctantly, and read the gaudy, 70s style writing.
 "Star-lord?"

 "Yes, Peter Quill.
 Muggles call him the Guardian of Good Music.
 For good reason, too.
-You can be grateful you missed what the technology revolution did to music in the last decade!"
+You can be grateful you missed what the technology revolution did to songs in the last decade!"
 She shuddered theatrically, and then almost immediately clapped he hands to her mouth with more honest horror.
 "Oh, I'm sorry, Harry."

 His smile hurt, just a little.
 "Don't worry about it."